summer-campus

 Privacy Breaches

-All breaches in privacy must be reported to the FOIP office, in accordance with the procedure for Responding to a Privacy Breach.
-An incident report must be completed and submitted within 24 hours of discovering a breach.
+The Access and Privacy Office advises on the proper collection, use, and disclosure of personal information in accordance with POPA, and investigates concerns or complaints related to non-compliance.
+All privacy incidents/breaches must be reported to the Access and Privacy Office in accordance with the Procedure for Responding to a Privacy Breach.
+An incident report should be submitted within 24 hours of discovering a breach.

 Privacy Breach Incident Report Form